Skip to main content

 Mitigating actions and continuous surveillance measures

-To date, Chooose has not identified any actual or potential adverse impacts on fundamental human rights or decent working conditions that Chooose has caused or that are directly linked to Chooose’s operations, products, or services through its supply chain or business partners.
+human rights or decent working conditions that Chooose has caused or that are directly linked to Chooose’s operations, products, or services through its supply chain or business partners.

-The promotion and respect for fundamental human rights and decent working conditions is a continuous process.
-In support of ongoing compliance with the Transparency Act, Chooose will immediately investigate reported concerns and take appropriate remedial actions to address any violations of Chooose’s policies or Code of Conduct.
+immediately investigate reported concerns and take appropriate remedial actions to address any violations of Chooose’s policies or Code of Conduct.
 Chooose will also encourage feedback from employees and stakeholders to continuously improve its due diligence processes and transparency efforts.

-Chooose’s priority for 2025 will be to:
+Chooose’s priority for 2026 will be to:

-• Conduct human rights training and awareness raising for all team members.
+• Conduct human rights training and awareness raising for all team members

-• Continue to incorporate enhanced contract clauses into contracts with suppliers and business partners.
+• Continue to incorporate enhanced contract clauses into contracts with suppliers and

-• Engage with high-risk suppliers (questionnaire), if any, to further analyse the risks of these suppliers having an adverse impact on human rights and decent working conditions.??
+• Engage with high-risk suppliers (questionnaire), if any, to further analyse the risks of these

-• Consider establishing an external whistleblowing channel.
+• Consider establishing an external whistleblowing channel

-• Formalize a specific process for handling information requests under the Transparency Act, in order to ensure such requests are dealt with in a timely and compliant manner.
+Act, in order to ensure such requests are dealt with in a timely and compliant manner.

 Chooose will maintain a diligent focus on international best practices on human rights and fair working conditions, to ensure compliance internally and externally.
-Chooose recognises the importance of collaboration with not just its suppliers and business partners but all relevant stakeholders, to collectively foster a culture of respect and responsibility within the industry.
+Chooose recognizes the mportance of collaboration with not just its suppliers and business partners but all relevant stakeholders, to collectively foster a culture of respect and responsibility within the industry.
+Chooose strives to proactively address challenges, mitigate risks, and protect human rights and the well-being of all stakeholders involved now and going forward.

 Christian Thommessen - Chairman of the Board